ChrisChares/shortcut/README.md

     appScheme://PropertyViewController?id=wka92j9a8s

     //Load the same view controller without presenting it.
-    //This works with view controllers defined in .xib files, pure code and the the main
+    //These methods work with view controllers defined in .xib files and pure code as well as the the main
     //storyboard for the current device
     UIViewController *vc = [Shortcut load:@"PropertyViewController?id=wka92j9a8s];